Judge scrutinizes Facebook deal to end privacy lawsuit over ads

-SAN FRANCISCO (Reuters) - Child rights advocates tried to convince a U.S. judge on Friday that a Facebook (FB.O) legal settlement did not go far enough to keep content created by minors out of the hands of advertisers.
+SAN FRANCISCO, June 28 (Reuters) - Child rights advocates tried to convince a U.S. judge on Friday that a Facebook legal settlement did not go far enough to keep content created by minors out of the hands of advertisers.

 Five plaintiffs filed a proposed class action against Facebook in 2011, saying the social networking giant’s “Sponsored Stories” program shared user’s “likes” of certain advertisers without paying them or allowing them to opt out.